hmteditors/leiden/README.md

 ##What ought to be done to complete a folio?

-* Make a palaeographic sample of every glyph in the first line of the main text on each folio (`csv`)
+* Make a palaeographic sample of every glyph in the first line of the main text and of the first main scholion on each folio (`csv`)
 * Index the individual lines of the main text (`csv`)
 * Index the individual main, *im*, *il*, *int*, and *ext* scholia (`csv`)
 * Transcribe the individual lines of the main text (`xml`)